apacheignite/documentation/sql/jdbc-driver.md

   "title": "Streaming Mode"
 }
 [/block]
 It's feasible to add data into an Ignite cluster in a streaming mode (bulk mode) using the JDBC driver.
-In this mode the driver instantiates `IgniteDataStreamer` internally and feeds data to it.
+In this mode, the driver instantiates `IgniteDataStreamer` internally and feeds data to it.
 To activate this mode, add `streaming` parameter set to `true` to a JDBC connection string:
 [block:code]
 {
   "codes": [